5 Things Women Who Lift Should Be Doing (But Most Aren’t) in

 2. Embrace the Power of Periodization

 Women’s bodies experience hormonal fluctuations throughout the month, which can impact energy levels, strength, and recovery.
-Instead of fighting against these changes, work with them by using periodization—a structured training plan that adjusts intensity and volume based on your body’s natural cycle.
+Instead of fighting against these changes, work with them by using periodization — a structured training plan that adjusts intensity and volume based on your body’s natural cycle.

-How to Do It:
+How to do it:

-• During the luteal phase (the last two weeks), focus on lower-intensity, higher-rep workouts, mobility work, and recovery.
+• During the luteal phase (the last two weeks), focus more on lower-intensity, higher-rep workouts, mobility work, and recovery.

 3. Focus on Proper Core & Pelvic Floor Engagement

-How to Do It:
+How to do it:

 • Practice diaphragmatic breathing and bracing techniques to protect your core during heavy lifts like squats and deadlifts.

-• Include pelvic floor exercises like glute bridges with a focus on squeezing your pelvic muscles, or try bird dogsand planks.
+• Include pelvic floor exercises like glute bridges with a focus on squeezing your pelvic muscles, or try bird dogs and planks.

 Coach Rob’s Tip: When you brace, think about pulling your belly button in toward your spine and lifting your pelvic floor as if you’re trying to stop a stream of urine.
-This subtle engagement can make a big difference.
+That subtle engagement can make a big difference.

 4. Don’t Be Afraid of Lifting Heavy

-How to Do It:
+How to do it:

 • Focus on compound movements like deadlifts, squats, bench press, and rows to engage multiple muscle groups and get the most bang for your buck.

-Coach Rob’s Tip: Start with a weight that allows you to do 5-8 reps with good form.
+Coach Rob’s Tip: Start with a weight that allows you to do 5–8 reps with good form.
 When that starts to feel easy, it’s time to add more weight.
-You’re stronger than you think!
+You’re stronger than you think.

 5. Prioritize Recovery & Nutrition